The Beginner-Friendly Ultimate Guide to Facebook Ads for Life Coaches

 Now, I know you might be tentative about throwing your cash into the money pit that Facebook ads can seem to be…

-So rather than start high, start with $20 a day for each ad set and scale up 10% of that budget, as long as your ads hold firm.
-That way, you keep on track and adjust slowly, rather than burning through your cash (and your confidence) quickly.
+So rather than starting high, set $20 a day for each ad set and scale up 10% of that budget—as long as your ads hold firm.
+That way, you keep on track and adjust slowly rather than burning through your cash (and your confidence) too quickly.

 facebook post9

-Keep an eye on your Cost Per Click (CPC), especially if it creeps above $2, and your Click Through Rate (CTR) should sit above 1.5%, at least.
-Pay attention to those stats and you can’t go too far wrong.
+Keep an eye on your Cost Per Click (CPC), especially if it creeps above $2.
+Your Click Through Rate (CTR) should sit above 1.5% at least.
+Pay attention to those stats, and you can’t go too far wrong.

 This image shows you where to find those: